DOD-101/igneous-md/docs.md

 Simply copy one of the given CSS files and change whatever you want.
 If you want to change the highlighting of the code blocks, have a look in `hljs/`.

+## Default Config

+The default config contains the css files for the github theme. (light & dark)

+You can generate the default config by either running `igneous-md generate-config` or launching igneous-md without having `.config/igneous-md/css`.

+The default css files also provide a great starting point for creating your own themes.

+Note: Config generation is only available if compiled with `--features generate_config` (it is a default feature).

 ## Keybindings

 | Key | Description                  |